 Providing for the Needs of Holocaust Survivors in Eastern Europe

-Time is running out, and within ten years there will be few, if any, survivors remaining.
-With this reality comes our commitment to continue to send funds to Zane so that she can reach even more than the 2,000 survivors currently receiving assistance.
+Time is running out, and within ten years there will be few survivors remaining.
+With this reality comes our commitment to continue to send funds to Zane so that she can reach even more than the 2,300 survivors currently receiving assistance.
 There are thousands of Holocaust survivors out there waiting.